Farm to School Education

 Wildcat Garden Club

 During the school year, Land to Hand hosts a weekly after-school club for students at the Columbia Falls Junior High.
 The Wildcat Garden Club takes place in the Wildcat Garden seasonally and indoors for the winter months.
-In hands-on engaging activities, students learn about gardening, seed saving, cooking, nutrition, art, community service, and more!
+Through hands-on engaging activities, students learn about gardening, seed saving, cooking, nutrition, art, community service, and more!

 background image